Bull City on a Budget

 Pack a picnic and head to Duke University’s East Campus to grab a seat under a shady tree before touring the grounds, which feature Gothic stone buildings that date to the 1920s.
 Then, head toward West Campus to marvel at the historic Duke Chapel.

-Highlighting decades of achievements, the Duke Basketball Museum will captivate any fan.
+Highlighting decades of achievements, the Duke Basketball Museum and Sports Hall of Fame will captivate any fan.
 With 24 conference titles, as well as numerous trophies, videos and memorabilia, the Duke Basketball program’s rich history is all on display here.
 Learn more about the Blue Devils and hall-of-fame coach Mike Krzyzewski.
-The museum is open to the public Monday - Saturday from 10 a.m. to 4 p.m.
+The museum is open Monday - Saturday from 10 a.m. to 4 p.m.

 Nearby, Sarah P. Duke Gardens is free and open daily.
 The gardens come alive in the spring when all 55 acres are filled with birds and blooms.
 Plant sales are held several times a year, so you can pick up some blooms for your home.
 Guided tours are offered on foot or by trolley and must be reserved ahead of time online.
 While you’re near campus, be sure to take a stroll down Ninth Street, where students can often be found cheering on the Blue Devils over beers at Dain’s Place or Burger Bach or enjoying breakfast at Monuts or Elmo’s Diner.